aklein4/ASKiT/Responder/README.md

 ## Goal

 Create a model that can take in a question and set of facts, and respond with an answer.
 The answer should be in the form of yes/no or a substring from the facts/answer.
+(This has been depreciated, but I don't want to delete it and lose the work)

 ## TODO